-Factors that may cause actual results to vary materially include, but are not limited to: extended COVID-19 related suspension of activities and negative impacts on our suppliers, contractors, employees and customers; extended delays in return to normal operations due to COVID-19 related challenges; changes in commodity and power prices, changes in market demand for our products; changes in interest and currency exchange rates; acts of governments and the outcome of legal proceedings; inaccurate geological and metallurgical assumptions (including with respect to the size, grade and recoverability of mineral reserves and resources); unanticipated afficulties (including failure of plant, equipment, government action or delays in the receipt of government approvals, industrial disturbances or other job action, adverse weather conditions and unanticipated events related to health, safety and environmental matters); union labour disputes; political risk; social unrest; failure of customers or counterparties (including logistics suppliers) to perform their contractual obligations; changes in our credit ratings; unanticipated increases in costs to construct our development projects, difficulty in obtaining permits; inability to address concerns regarding permits of environmental impact assessments; current and new technologies relating to our Elk Valley water treatment efforts and other sustainability goals and targets may not perform as anticipated or may not be available, and ongoing monitoring may reveal unexpected environmental conditions requiring additional remedial measures; and changes or further deterioration in general economic conditions.
-QB2 timing may be impacted by delays in obtaining permits and other approvals.
-Timing of first production at QB2 may be impacted by continued suspension of construction due to COVID-19.
+Factors that may cause actual results to vary materially include, but are not limited to: extended COVID-19 related suspension of activities and negative impacts on our suppliers, contractors, employees and customers; extended delays in return to normal operations due to COVID-19 related challenges; changes in commodity and power prices, changes in market demand for our products; changes in interest and currency exchange rates; acts of governments and the outcome of legal proceedings; inaccurate geological and metallurgical assumptions (including with respect to the size, grade and recoverability of mineral reserves and resources); unanticipated operational difficulties (including failure of plant, equipment or processes to operate in accordance with specifications or expectations, cost escalation, unavailability of materials and equipment, government activities in accordance with specifications or expectations, cost escalation, unavailability of materials and equipment, government activities; political risk; social unrest; failure of customers or counterparties (including logistics suppliers) to perform their contractual obligations; changes in our credit ratings; unanticipated increases in costs to construct our development projects, difficulty in obtaining permits; inability to address concerns regarding permits of environmental impact assessments; current and new technologies relating to our Elk Valley water treatment efforts and other sustainability goals and targets may not perform as anticipated or may not be available, and ongoing monitoring may reveal unexpected environmental conditions requiring additional remedial measures; or further deterioration in general economic conditions.
+QB2 timing additional remedial measures; of contruction due to COVID-19.